Illustrates how to use timelines to create an animated progress bar.

 Progress Bar animates rectangles and numbers using timelines.

 First, we create an empty project, as described in Creating Projects.
 For the purposes of this example, we call the project progressbar.

-In the Design mode, we drag-and-drop a Rectangle from Library > Components > Default Components > Basic to Form Editor and modify its size to create the background for the progress bar.
+In the Design mode, we drag-and-drop a Rectangle from Components > Default Components > Basic to the 2D view and modify its size to create the background for the progress bar.
 We change its ID to pb_back in Properties.

 We want to be able to control the background rectangle and the text label that was added by the project wizard, so we will use an Item component for that.
-We drag-and-drop the Item from Library > Components > Default Components > Basic to Form Editor and change its ID to root in Properties.
+We drag-and-drop the Item from Components > Default Components > Basic to the 2D view and change its ID to root in Properties.

 To make the background and text children of the Item, we drag-and-drop them to the Item in Navigator.
 This enables us to use the anchor buttons in Properties > Layout to anchor them to their parent.
 We anchor the background to its parent on all edges, with a 30-pixel margin at the top to leave space for the text.
 We then anchor the text to the top of the Item.

 We now drag-and-drop another rectangle on top of the background rectangle in Navigator and change its ID to pb_front in Properties.
 We then anchor the left, top, and bottom of the indicator to its parent with 5-pixel margins.
 We leave the right side free because its value needs to change for the animation.